Blog

 What is an AI app builder?

 An AI app builder is a platform that uses artificial intelligence to help you create software applications without writing code from scratch.
 Some, like CatDoes and Lovable, generate entire apps from a text description.
 Others, like FlutterFlow and Bubble, use AI to speed up specific tasks like designing layouts, writing code, or building database schemas.
-The level of AI involvement varies widely, from fully autonomous generation to AI-assisted visual editing.
+The level of AI involvement varies from fully autonomous generation to AI-assisted visual editing.

 Can I build a real mobile app with these tools?

 Yes, but only a few platforms on this list support native mobile apps.
 CatDoes generates React Native code and handles App Store and Google Play submissions.
 FlutterFlow generates Flutter code for iOS, Android, web, and desktop.
 Adalo uses its own runtime for mobile deployment.
-The AI-native platforms (Lovable, Base44, Replit, v0) produce responsive web apps that work in mobile browsers but cannot be submitted to the app stores as native apps.
+The AI-native platforms (Lovable, Bolt.new, Base44, Replit, v0) produce responsive web apps that work in mobile browsers but cannot be submitted to the app stores as native apps.

 Do I need coding skills to use an AI app builder?

 Most platforms on this list require no coding.
-CatDoes, Lovable, Base44, Glide, and Adalo are designed for people with zero programming experience.
+CatDoes, Lovable, Bolt.new, Base44, Glide, and Adalo are designed for people with zero programming experience.
 FlutterFlow and Bubble offer more power but come with a steeper learning curve.
-Replit, v0, and Retool assume you are comfortable reading code and working with databases.
+Cursor, Replit, v0, and Retool assume you are comfortable reading code and working with databases.

 How much do AI app builders cost?